digital-asset/daml/docs/source/error-codes/self-service/index.rst

 The majority of the errors are a result of some request processing.
 They are logged and returned to the user as a failed gRPC request using the standard StatusRuntimeException_.
-As such this approach remains unchanged in principle while self-service error codes aim at enhancing it by providing:
+As such this approach remains unchanged in principle while we aim at enhancing it by providing:

 - improved consistency of the returned errors across API endpoints,